Code-Institute-Submissions/The_Galactic_Index/README.md

 I had lots of issues designing the UI for this as it was hard to have the graphs resizable for different screen sizes.

+### Existing Features
+- Homepage that lets users crossfilter and view data about companies and planets.
+- Planets Page that lets users view and interact with more detailed information about planets.
+- Company Page that lets users view and interact with more detailed information about companies.

 ## Tech Used

 ### Some the tech used includes: